 You’ve got a plan, the tools and a free weekend.
 Ready to get started?

-Here are 18 cheap, easy do-it-yourself projects that will boost your home’s looks and value:
+Here are 18 cheap, easy do-it-yourself projects that will boost your home’s looks and usability:

 Paint.
 You can paint your entire house or you can paint just the trim, interior or exterior.
 Or, paint an accent wall inside.
 Can’t afford new kitchen cabinets?
 Paint the old ones.
 The key to painting is in the preparation work, including taping around windows and cutting in around the ceiling.
 Keep that in mind when budgeting the time a project will take.
 It’s important to use the right paint.
 If you put latex paint over oil paint, for example, it won’t stay long.
 Good brushes also make a big difference.
 Do some research on the proper type of brush before buying a new one – good brushes are expensive, so you want to choose wisely.